-We offer a free service to help you to locate underground cables, pipes and ducts before you begin digging or excavating.
+In most cases we offer a free service to help you locate underground cables, pipes and ducts before you begin digging or excavating.

 If power or fibre cables are struck and damaged, it can knock out important electrical or communications supplies.
 It could also result in an electric shock, explosion or death.

 Some cable locates, electricity and fibre, may be chargeable.
 Please confirm with us prior to booking your cable locate.